Versal/vs-sticky-headers/README.md

 `examples/example1-simple-scroll.html` shows a simple self-contained usage example.

-To test: open this file in the browser.
+To test: open that file in the browser.